Course type: A level & Applied • Awarding/exam body: Edexcel

 Geography is included amongst the key facilitating subjects in a guide compiled by the Russell Group of 20 leading universities.
 Jobs related directly to geography include Cartography, Surveying, Environmental Consultancy, GIS Officer and Teaching.
 The transferability of geographic knowledge and skills also make it one of the most sought after qualifications for many other careers such as International Aid, Logistics and Distribution, Finance, Tourism and Transport.

-Grade 5 in English Language and Grade 4 in Maths
+In addition/ within those 6 GCSEs, for this subject you will need to achieve Grade 5 in English Language and Grade 4 in Maths.

 - Opportunities to attend conferences and hear keynote speakers.